 What causes regional haze?

 Regional haze is caused by air pollution made up of particles that scatter sunlight, thus obscuring visibility over distances visible to the human eye.
 The particles that cause this effect form from both particles and gasses emitted by human activity and natural events.
 On the human activity side, industrial facilities like power plants and vehicles like cars and trucks emit particles and gasses that can be carried long distances and can interact with other substances to form visibility-obscuring particles.
-On the natural events side, wildfires and high winds can put particles into the atmosphere that also obscure visibility.
+Natural events, such as wildfires, volcanic activity, and high winds can put particles into the atmosphere that also obscure visibility.

 What does the federal government do to try to alleviate regional haze?